Anti-Terrorism Battalion: USMC AT BN Activation

-The permanent AT Battalion (AT BN) was activated 29 Oct.
-2004, under the 4th Marine Expeditionary Brigade (Anti Terrorism) (4th MEB (AT)).
+The permanent AT Battalion (AT BN) was activated 29 October 2004 under the 4th Marine Expeditionary Brigade (Anti Terrorism) (4th MEB (AT)).
 The 4th MEB (AT) was deactivated in February 2006, on the same day Marine Corps Forces Special Operations Command stood up, and the AT BN was administratively transferred initially to the II Marine Expeditionary Force (II MEF), and then finally to the 2d Marine Division by March 2006.
 The Foreign Military Training Unit (FMTU) along with 4th MEB (AT BN) headquarters element were absorbed into Marine Corps Special Operations Command (MarSoc).

-The AT BN initially consisted of;
+The Active duty component of AT BN consisted of;